-Kirk Sheppard has written four produced plays exploring what it means to be seen, to heal, and to find connection — in holding cells, therapy rooms, and living rooms where the hardest conversations finally happen.
+Kirk Sheppard has written four produced plays exploring what it means to be seen, to heal, and to find connection — in holding cells, ride vehicles, therapy rooms, and bedrooms where the hardest conversations finally happen.

 A small, underfunded community mental health clinic in rural Indiana.
 Peter, a newly licensed counselor in his mid-30s, carries a troubled past — drug use, violent anger, a stint in juvenile detention — as he navigates his first caseload and the limits of his own recovery.